 NOTES: For the SP 01 and SP 02 setpoint adjustment commands, the variable data is of the form: sign (+/-) followed by the four most significant digits and a decimal point.
+Decimal point position must agree with the transducer programming, that is the decimal point position must be the same as that returned in a read response.
 It is recommended that the gauge always be read immediately prior to adjusting setpoints via the RS-485 link.
 Digits to the left of the most significant non-zero number must be filled with zero's for place holders (Ex: +0325.).
 A plus sign must be used for a setpoint value of zero (Ex: +0000.).